goalque/automate-eGPU/README.md

 This script automates Nvidia and AMD eGPU setup on OS X.

-- Native AMD support, masks for any card if codename is found
+- Native AMD support, masks for any card if codename is found (*Due to script’s generalized PCI match masks, v0.9.6 allows only to use multiple AMD eGPUs that belong under the same codename.
+Depending on the order of kext loading, there might be a risk that the script applies a wrong kext if you have AMD dGPU Mac.*)
 - Detects your OS X product version and build version
 - Automatic Nvidia web driver download and installation
 - Automatic IOPCITunnelCompatible mods + Nvidia web driver mod